-Scabies is treated with prescription medication that kills scabies mites and eggs — called “scabicide.”
-Scabicide usually comes in the form of a cream or lotion.
-You rub the scabies cream everywhere from your neck down to your toes, and then wash it off after several hours.
+Scabies is treated with prescription medicine called “scabicide.”
+Scabicide kills scabies mites and eggs.
+It usually comes in the form of a cream or lotion.
+You rub the scabies cream on your body from your neck down to your toes, and then wash it off after several hours.

-Sometimes your nurse or doctor may prescribe a pill to take instead.
-Make sure to carefully follow your doctor’s directions and the directions on the package.
+Sometimes your nurse or doctor may prescribe a pill for you to take instead.
+Make sure to carefully follow your nurse or doctor’s directions and the directions on the package.

 What do I need to do to get rid of scabies?

-Along with using medication, wash or dry clean all of your bedding and towels.
-Also wash or dry clean any clothing that you've worn when you had scabies.
-Wash these fabrics on the hottest setting, and dry on them on the hot cycle for at least 20 minutes.
+Along with using medicine, wash or dry clean all of your bedding and towels.
+Also wash or dry clean any clothing that you’ve worn since you got scabies.
+Wash these fabrics on the hottest setting, and dry them on the hot cycle for at least 20 minutes.

-You can put things you cannot wash that may be infected in a sealed bag for at least three days, until the scabies mites and their eggs die out.
-It’s also a good idea to vacuum carpets and furniture where infected people hung out (throw away the vacuum bag after).
+You can put things you can’t wash that may be infected in a sealed bag for at least 3 days, until the scabies mites and their eggs die out.
+It’s also a good idea to vacuum carpets and furniture where infected people hung out (and make sure to throw away the vacuum bag after).
 You don’t need to call an exterminator or fumigate your home.